shadowFAQs/mario_rpg_text_fx/README.md

 ### Notes

-- I drew the letters in `pixel_alphabet.png` in GIMP, and only alpha characters, period, single quote / apostraphe, space, and exclamation point are currently supported.
+- The letters in `pixel_alphabet.png` were drawn in GIMP, and only alpha characters, period, single quote / apostraphe, space, and exclamation point are currently supported.
 - The max line length is set to 8 characters; I think it's more like 6 in the actual game, but 8 allows you to say more -- beyond that though, to me, it stops feeling authentic.
 - The max number of lines is currently set to 3.
 Again, I think you only see a max of 2 in-game.